 When selecting a Five9 alternative, choose a contact center software and plan that offers the channels and features you plan to use, with minimal extras you don't need.

-Here’s a quick guide to help you decide on the best platform:
+Here's a structured decision guide to help you pick:

-- Live Agent Support: Dialpad and NICE CXone offer AI features for real-time AI assistance
+- Live agent support and AI coaching: Dialpad or NICE CXone for real-time AI assistance and scoring

-- Workflows and routing: Nextiva and Twilio Flex have highly customizable workflow engines for omnichannel routing and task assignment
+- Workflows and routing: Nextiva or Talkdesk for highly customizable workflow engines